jjuch/automeasurement/README.md

 ```
 Check your mail account if all recepients received two mails.
 The first one indicates that the mail configuration is successfull.
 The second one indicates that the export paths are ok.
 A file will be saved at the location. **Remove these files as they do not contain any relevant info.**

+## Run Automeasurement
 Now, everything is ready to use the automeasurement protocol.
 You can use the `main.bat` file to do a measurement.
+To have repetitive measurments, the Task Scheduler of windows can be used.

+**Important:** Add the absolute path of the `main.bat` file to the `Start in` field and refer to the main.bat file without path.